kando-menu/kando/README.md

 </p>

+> [!IMPORTANT]
-_:construction: This project is currently in a very early stage of development.
+> This project is currently in a very early stage of development.
 Kando is not yet a functional menu but rather a prototype which demonstrates the feasibility of the concept.
-You can read regular updates on the project on [my Ko-fi page](https://ko-fi.com/schneegans)._
+You can read regular updates on the project on [my Ko-fi page](https://ko-fi.com/schneegans).

 [![checks](https://github.com/kando-menu/kando/workflows/Checks/badge.svg?branch=main)](https://github.com/kando-menu/kando/actions)
 [![reuse](https://api.reuse.software/badge/github.com/kando-menu/kando)](https://api.reuse.software/info/github.com/kando-menu/kando)